DigitalQatalyst/ArchBridge-SyncFlow-Server/docs/azure-devops.md

 - Authenticate and connect to your Azure DevOps organization using Personal Access Tokens (PAT)
 - Manage multiple Azure DevOps configurations
 - Test connections by listing projects
+- List all projects in your organization
+- Check if a project has existing work items
+- Create work items (Epics, Features, User Stories) from Ardoq hierarchy data
+- Overwrite existing work items by deleting and recreating them

 ## Setup